Return to top

 🥘 Ingredients

 You can find the full list of ingredients along with step-by-step instructions for this mochi mango ice cream recipe in the recipe card at the bottom of this post.
-Here’s what you need to make mango mochi:
+Here’s what you need:

 Ingredients for mango mochi recipe on a white background.

-• Glutinous Rice Flour: The key functionality of glutinous rice flour is to give mochi its signature chewy texture.
-This ingredient shouldn’t be substituted.
-Glutinous rice flour has a high starch content which helps create the texture needed for this dessert.
-Despite the name, it actually is gluten-free.
+Glutinous Rice Flour: I love the texture of glutinous rice flour.
+Its key function is to give mochi that signature chewy texture.
+I don’t recommend substituting this ingredient.
+Its high starch content helps create the texture needed for this dessert.
+Despite the name, it is actually gluten-free.

-• Sugar & Water: Regular white sugar or cane sugar sweetens the mochi dough.
-And water helps the dry ingredients to mix and your dough to form.
+Sugar & Water: I used regular white sugar or cane sugar, which sweetens the mochi dough.
+Water helps the dry ingredients mix and your dough form.

 Mango mochi balls are easy to make, just follow the instructions carefully to prevent some common mistakes.
-Check out the expert tips section for more help with how to make mango mochi.
+Check out the expert tips section for more help and my secret tips for getting this recipe right every time.

-Line Muffin Tray, Prep Mochi Ice Cream Filling (or fresh fruit filling, if using): Using a 12 hole muffin tray, line 8 holes with muffin liners, set aside.
+Line Muffin Tray, Prep Mochi Ice Cream Filling: I use a 12-hole muffin tray, and I prefer using muffin liners for easy cleanup.
+Make sure to line 8 holes with muffin liners and set aside.
 Using an ice cream scoop, scoop out 8 balls of ice cream and place each ball into prepared muffin liners.
-Place the ice cream balls into the freezer.
+Place the ice cream balls in the freezer.

 Mango ice cream being frozen in cupcake liners for mango ice cream mochi filling.